 Considerably fewer studies have examined the adaptive benefits of observing shame.
-Given that shame displays are not as reliably or cross-culturally recognized as other emotions expressions (see Haidt & Keltner, 1999), it is possible that recognizing these displays is, in fact, less ultimately beneficial compared to recognizing displays or pride (or showing displays of shame).
+Given that shame displays are not as reliably or crossculturally recognised as other emotions expressions (see Haidt & Keltner, 1999), it is possible that recognising these displays is, in fact, less ultimately beneficial compared to recognising displays of pride (or showing displays of shame).
 However, there are several benefits that would be likely to accrue to those who can effectively infer shame in others.

 First, because shame displays communicate an individual's commitment to social norms and his or her trustworthiness, observers may use these displays to quickly decipher which group members would make the best interaction partners.
 Observers who do so would reap the many benefits associated with cooperating with a trustworthy, committed group member.
-In particular, highly committed group members are likely to willingly cooperate with others to accomplish goals.
 Studies have shown that the benefits of cooperation are often multiplicative, not merely the sum of the efforts of those involved, making cooperation a highly adaptive social strategy for each separate individual involved (Fessler, 2007).
-For example, a cooperative group can more successfully hunt for food than any individual group member could on his or her own (Boesch,
+For example, a cooperative group can more successfully hunt for food than any individual group member could on his or her own (Boesch, 2005).

-2005).
 Consequently, there may be numerous survival-related benefits to effectively observing shame in others, using it to infer their level of commitment to the group, and choosing interaction partners on this basis.
-It may be for this reason that a recent series of studies found shame expressions to be one of the most attractive emotion expressions shown by both men and women-more attractive than happiness in men, and pride in women (Tracy & Beall, in press).
+It may be for this reason that a recent series of studies found shame expressions to be one of the most attractive emotion expressions shown by both men and women-more attractive than happiness in men, and pride in women (Tracy & Beall, 2011).